coryhouse/react-switchboard/README.md

 ### Hooks

 - `useSwitchboard` - A hook that contains logic for running Switchboard.
-This is useful if you want to create a completely custom Switchboard UI.
+Useful to create a custom Switchboard UI.
 - `useSwitchboardState` - A hook that contains the state of Switchboard.
-This is useful if you want to extend Switchboard's features with custom settings for your app, or if you want to create a custom Switchboard UI.
+Useful to extend Switchboard's features with custom settings for your app, or if you want to create a custom Switchboard UI.

 ## FAQ